 - Assist student-athletes in registration and class scheduling

 - Serve as the athletics liaison to academic advisors across campus, including attendance at meetings in cooperation with the Director of Academic and Career Advising for the institution.

 - Participate and assist with athletics new student orientation sessions, including advising and registration on those dates.

-- Provide outreach and education to incoming transfer and freshman student-athletes regarding college level course they may previously completed.
+- Provide outreach and education to incoming transfer and freshman student-athletes, including identifying college level course they may previously completed

 Monitoring and Reporting